-Another useful data type built into Python is the dictionary (see Mapping Types - dict).
-Dictionaries are sometimes found in other languages as "associative memories" or "associative arrays".
+Another useful data type built into Python is the dictionary (see Mapping Types Dictionaries are sometimes found in other "associative memories" languages as "associative arrays".
 Unlike sequences, which are indexed by a range of numbers, dictionaries are indexed by keys, which can be any immutable type; strings and numbers can always be keys.
 Tuples can be used as keys if they contain only strings, numbers, or tuples; if a tuple contains any mutable object either directly or indirectly, it cannot be used as a key.
-You can't use lists as keys, since lists can be modified in place using index assignments, slice assignments, or methods like append() and extend().
+You can't use lists as keys, since lists can be modified in place using index assignments, slice assignments. methods like append() and extend().